 Historic Holiday Cottages

 Staying somewhere with a story to tell is one of the delights of going on holiday.
-Our holiday cottages are former outbuildings on the The Plas Cilybebyll Estate which has a recorded history back to the early 1400s.
+Our historic holiday cottages are former outbuildings on the The Plas Cilybebyll Estate which has a recorded history back to the early 1400s.

 Imagine sleeping in a four poster bed in a cottage on a 600 year old estate, complete with wooden beams and parkland views.
 Some of our bedrooms were once grooms quarters, another the estate office, where it is said the lord of the manor conducted romantic liaisons with local ladies as well as collecting rent from his tenants.